Quickly charge up with one of these USB-C-to-Lightning cables

-A USB-C-to-Lightning cable may not come with your iPhone, but it is a convenient piece of tech to have.
+A USB-C-to-Lightning cable comes with newer iPhone models, and it is a convenient piece of tech to have.
+It's worth having a couple on hand.
 You can use it to sync or charge your iPhone from your MacBook or iPad Pro.
 You can also use it to fast-charge your iPhone with a USB-C power adapter.
 Here are some of the best USB-C-to-Lightning cables around.

 - Straight from the source: Apple USB-C to Lighting Cable